dhannn/auq-n/README.md

 - Explicit optimization strategies
 - More realistic performance modeling

 “Artificially harder” suggests these constraints are invented.
-They’re not—they’re observed and formalized.
+They’re not—they’re **observed and formalized**.

 ### Why would anyone use this?

 auq-n is designed for:

-- Educational contexts — Teaching resource management under multiple constraints
+- **Educational contexts** — Teaching resource management under multiple constraints
-- Research applications — Studying stress-bounded computation
+- **Research applications** — Studying stress-bounded computation
-- Cognitive load modeling — Simulating developer experience
+- **Cognitive load modeling** — Simulating developer experience
-- Algorithmic challenges — Solving optimization problems with novel constraints
+- **Algorithmic challenges** — Solving optimization problems with novel constraints

 Additionally, developers report that programming in auq-n increases awareness of cognitive costs in their primary language work.